 AI Fairness 360: Attacking bias from all angles

-Take a look at AI Fairness 360, an open source library to help detect and remove bias in machine learning models and data sets.
+An open source library to help detect and remove bias in machine learning models and data sets

 With the power of machine learning, artificial intelligence (AI) has been making decisions for us – from recommendation systems that can personalize our habits to credit scores that rank us based on our behaviors.
 As AI becomes more common and powerful to make critical decisions such as criminal justice and hiring, there’s a growing demand that wants AI to be fair, transparent, and accountable for everyone.